EkriirkE/Transmission-Torrent-Touch/README.md

 First we parse the main .torrent file to get any date metadata.
 Then we iterate the .resume file which will reflect any file/folder renaming performed by the user.
 I assume there is a 1:1 relationship in the order of entries betwixt the .torrent and .resume file to properly touch each file (this is only relevant if there are mtime entries).

-Additionally I try to handle libtorrent's "pad", "link" and "executable" attributes when available.
+Additionally I try to handle BEP 47's "pad", "link", and "executable" attributes when available.